zichongkao/dataweek2014/megalopolis_server/README.md

-iot-hackathon-server
+dataweek hackathon-server
 ====================

-The Server Component for the IoT hackathon
+The Server Component for the dataweek hackathon

 How to Run
 ==========